 Expectations and Preparation

 Open Cultural Center is a small grassroots organization based in volunteering.
 Team members are expected to be financially self-sufficient.
-Volunteering experience is not required but highly preferred.

 Volunteers should be above 23 years old.
 We are willing to make exceptions on the age if good fit for the team.